 The cost per injection largely depends on where you live, but you will look at least at $1,000 USD per application.
 Since your armpits are a large area as mentioned, you will need a full treatment, which is very expensive.

-If you sweat excessively, this prices can easily increase, because more is needed to make sure that it is effective.
+If you sweat excessively, these prices can easily increase, because more is needed to make sure that it is effective.
 In my case, I cannot afford Botox, so I had no other choice than to look to alternatives for Botox.

 Is Botox Effective?

 As stated, Botox is costly and if you want to go through the procedure, you want to make sure that it works.

 Studies claim that sweating is reduced up to 90%, some going even higher.
 As I did my research, I found individuals that reported effectiveness, and others who were very unhappy with the procedure.

 Since this is a neurotoxin, it works differently for everybody.
 Around 4% of Botox patients, according to doctors, are resistant to this substance, aka, money, in that case, is spent for nothing, except to find out that it doesn’t work because, in order to find out if you are resistant, you have to go through the procedure once.

 This has caused some people to be very disappointed with this procedure because they spent a good part of their fortune to find out that it is nothing for them.

 Then there are those individuals that go through this procedure 2-3 times every year because they can forget their antiperspirants and they never again see ugly sweat marks.
 Although sweating is not completely stopped, you will sweat much less than a normal sweater would.
 You can expect your armpits to become only damp if at all after an exercise routine.